Alpha Tau Omega History

 Our Vision

-Alpha Tau Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated®, is the premier sisterhood of college-educated women working together to serve the citizens of San Antonio and surrounding Bexar County communities.
+The Alpha Tau Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated® is the premier sisterhood of college-educated women committed to serving the citizens of San Antonio and the surrounding Bexar County communities.

 Our Legacy